Joverit5/NASA-SPACECREW2025/README.md

 - **Random Events:** Adapt to unexpected challenges and opportunities.
 - **In-Game Currency:** Earn and spend currency to enhance your colony.
 - **Real-Time Synchronization:** Experience seamless, real-time updates of game events.
-- **Role Assignment:** Each player takes on a unique role within the colony.
 - **Dynamic Game Rooms:** Create and join game rooms with ease.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>